AFTER

 Handling Hangovers

-Hydration: Dehydration contributes to your hangover symptoms.
-Drink plenty of water to rehydrate and boost your electrolyte es (Lucozade sport is a fast and effective way to boost your electrolytes.
+HYDRATION: Dehydration contributes to your hangover symptoms.
+Drink plenty of water to rehydrate and boost your electrolytes (Lucozade sport is a fast and effective way to boost your electrolytes).

 Extra Information